Monday, December 31, 2018

 Loyal

-You could argue that of course Mark should help my mother in any way, seeing as he IS her son-in-law.
-I don't think that's necessarily correct - it's not his job.
-Sure, my mother has been plenty generous to him over the years and she is friendly to him, glad to see him.
+You could argue that Mark should help my mother in any way, seeing as he is her son-in-law.
 But this is the same woman who asked me if I was sure I wanted to marry him, because after all, Gina "you are a pretty girl".
 In the background was my sister, bobbing her head in agreement.
-I guess I've always had a stubborn streak, because I ignored them and went on ahead with my wedding plans...and over the years my mother has softened a little, as she has come to know him.
+I guess I've always had a stubborn streak, because I ignored them and went on ahead with my wedding plans.
+Over the years my mother has softened, as she has come to know him.
 But that doesn't mean there weren't some rough spots.

 Tuesday, March 20, 2018